 Fees for my micro wedding planning service are typically lower than my full wedding planner service, but of course, you’ll receive the same care, attention and love, that all my clients benefit from.
 So, if you fancy seizing a very unusual opportunity to work with a wedding planner to make your micro wedding come to life this year, reach out and find out what I can do for you.

-Based in Norwich, the heart of Norfolk, I am a multi-award-winning wedding planner who works with amazing couples across the globe to plan and design amazing weddings in Norfolk, Suffolk, Cambridge & Essex.
+Based in Norwich and London and working across the UK, I am a multi-award-winning wedding planner who works with amazing couples across the globe to plan and design amazing weddings in the UK.